anovardc-dotcom/AnovarSite/replit.md

 ## Overview

 This is a static website for Anovar HC, an IT consulting services company.
-The project is built using pure HTML, CSS, and JavaScript (implied from the structure) with a focus on modern web design principles and responsive layout.
-The website appears to be a single-page application with multiple sections showcasing the company's services, portfolio, and contact information.
+The project is built using pure HTML, CSS, and JavaScript with a focus on modern web design principles and responsive layout.
+The website includes a homepage (index.html) and a dedicated services page (services.html) showcasing the company's comprehensive IT consulting offerings.

 ## User Preferences